kateharborne/SimSpin/basic_usage.markdown

 ## Making the input file

-The main input for `SimSpin` is a galaxy simulation.
+The main input for SimSpin is a galaxy simulation.
 This may be either an isolated galaxy model (*N*-body or hydro-dynamical) or a region cut out from a cosmological simulation.
+{: .fw-300 }

 We define groups of particles or cells in each simulation according to the convention defined by Gadget [(Springel, 2005)](https://ui.adsabs.harvard.edu/abs/2005MNRAS.364.1105S/abstract):

 * `PartType0` - gas,